Sanapandian/Sanapandian/README.md

 Set Up the Database:

 Create a new database in MySQL named medicalstore.
-Create the medicines table using the following SQL command:
+Create three tables using the following SQL command:

 CREATE TABLE medicines (
     id INT AUTO_INCREMENT PRIMARY KEY,